Status: Active Updated: 2026-05-30

 SVG Feature Gaps

-• <clipPath> <use> support — Resolve <use> children referencing path/shape elements inside <clipPath>, per CSS Masking spec (#238).
+- <clipPath> <use> support — Shipped in v0.5. <use> children referencing path/shape elements inside <clipPath> now resolve correctly per CSS Masking spec (#238).

 Security